 This workshop will prepare the graduate student to format a thesis or dissertation manuscript by understanding the elements of the Front Matter and incorporating the Body of the Research into a one electronic PDF file.
 Also, instructions for the additional forms will be discussed, which are necessary for the final electronic submission process with the Graduate Studies Office.
 No registration is necessary.
 If the workshop is full , walk-in participants will be accommodated as space allows.

-Offered through Student Health and Counseling (SHAC), these health and wellness workshops are free of charge to UNM students only.
-Please register for workshops by clicking here
+Offered through Student Health and Counseling (SHAC), these health and wellness workshops are free of charge and open to UNM students only.
+Classes are attended by a mixture of undergraduate and graduate students.
+Registration is required.
+Please register for workshops by clicking here.

 Click here to learn details about the Online Modules/ Materials offered by SHAC Counseling Services.